 Take Baby Steps

 Reassessing between snips can save you a ton of trouble later.
 “Start by defining the length you want with a small pinch of hair in the middle front section of your bangs before adding more hair,” says Farris.
 From there, keeping the right amount of tension is key.
 “You want to control the section you're cutting,” Farris notes, “but don't pull on it so much that you're temporarily forcing the growth pattern into a new position because they won't lay like that naturally.”
 Work in small sections to catch mistakes early and keep the length consistent.

 Cut at an Angle

 You can trim straight across for super blunt retro bangs, but for most modern styles, you’ll want to angle your shears.
 “Try point cutting instead of blunt cutting across to soften the ends, unless you're going for a super blunt fringe,” says Farris.
 Translation: cut with the scissors pointing up, rather than horizontal.
 Morton adds, “If what you’re finding is that the ‘line’ that the bottom of your bangs create to frame your face is really strong or blunt looking, you can always cut UP into that line to soften or diffuse it.”
 She recommends starting with small snips to get the shape of your bangs, and then thinning them out: “Going in [with your scissors] about one to two centimeters will help blur the line, if you go in farther than that you will begin to thin your bangs out.
-Thinning your bangs out will help them appear textured, stay to one side more easily and give you control.
-If you choose to thin your bangs out use the smallest and sharpest scissors you have and always start with less."
+Thinning your bangs out will make them appear textured, help them stay to one side more easily, and give you control.
+If you choose to thin your bangs out, use the smallest and sharpest scissors you have and always start with less."

 If You Mess Up—Wash, Dry, and Accessorize